sidharth178/The-Battle-of-Neighborhoods-Capstone-Project/README.md

 ```
 Step-2:(Recommended)
 ```
-# Otherwise, In "True_Destination_Locator.ipynb" file,there is a link in the begining to open the file in Google Colab.
+# Otherwise, In "The_Battle_Of_Neighborhoods.ipynb" file,there is a link in the begining to open the file in Google Colab.
 Click in that link.
 ```
 Step-3:
 ```